The Guide to Easter in Fiji© FijiPocketGuide.com

 In short, yes.
 Easter is one of the peak times to visit Fiji, mainly due to Fiji’s top visitor demographic, Australians and New Zealanders, also observing Easter as public holidays in their countries, which in turn, gives many the time off work for a holiday to Fiji.

-Resorts will be busy during this time, but if you’re looking for something more peaceful, take a look at the 10 Best Adult-Only Resorts in Fiji and Escape the Crowd: Guide to the Lesser Travelled Islands of Fiji.
+Resorts will be busy during this time, but if you’re looking for something more peaceful, take a look at the 20 Best Adults-Only Resorts in Fiji and The Guide to the Lesser Travelled Islands of Fiji.

 • January 1 – New Year’s Day